safing/docs/portmaster/install/windows.md

 You can easily uninstall the Portmaster by using the system preferences or by executing the `portmaster-uninstaller.exe`, which you can find in `C:\ProgramData\Safing\Portmaster`.

 The uninstaller reverts all steps mentioned above and also requires a reboot afterwards.

+#### Known Issues

+**Notifications are not working on Windows 7 and 8.**

+Microsoft added a notification service that supports actions with Windows 10 so Portmaster's notifications won't work on Windows 7 or 8.
+We will push alternatives as we find solutions and time to do so.
+In the meantime we recommend not to use the "ask" action as a default when running on Windows 7 or 8.